What is IPSC?

 The Latin words Diligentia, Vis, Celeritas (DVC) meaning accuracy, power, and speed are IPSC’s motto and form the foundation for competition.
 IPSC also emphasizes procedures for safe gun handling and strict adherence to the rules governing the sport.

-The first, mandatory step that should be accomplished in the process towards becoming an IPSC shooter and competitor is to be a holder of a valid, Canadian Restricted Possession and Acquisition License (RPAL).
-The handguns used in IPSC divisions are deemed as “restricted” firearms by Canadian law.
+The first, mandatory step that should be accomplished in the process towards becoming an IPSC shooter and competitor is to be a holder of a valid, Canadian Possession and Acquisition License (PAL) OR a Canadian Restricted Possession and Acquisition License (RPAL).
+The handguns (and some PCC) used in IPSC divisions are deemed as “restricted” firearms by Canadian law.

 - Determine the Division, firearm, associated equipment and gear that you will need